 networks and services of networks in Western Australia in order to promote competition in markets upstream and downstream of the networks.

-On this basis, Western Power proposes the inclusion of the trigger events defined in paragraphs (a), (b) and (c) below on the basis that:
+On this basis, Western Power proposes the inclusion of a trigger event (defined below) on the basis that:

 Decision 7.2 of the ACCC's Statement of Principles for the Regulation of Electricity Transmission Revenues, 8 December 2004.